LGBT Christian Activism

 Some political leaders will act once they know they have the support of many people.
 Others understand the need for gay rights, but are afraid to stand for what is right, in the face of powerful interest groups.
 Change can be made when we encourage political leaders to do what is morally and ethically right.
 For more information on how to change society through democratic processes, visit our Political Activism page.

 We believe activism needs to take two approaches.
 Those who are doing wonderful things for gay people need to be encouraged and supported.
 Those who are sinning against God and against gay people with their actions need to be held accountable.

 There are a number of famous secular awards.
 The Grammy Awards are given by the National Academy of Recording Arts and Sciences for outstanding achievement in the field of music.
 The Emmy awards are given for outstanding television production.
 Academy Awards are presented by the American Academy of Motion Picture Arts and Sciences for excellence the film industry.
 Tony Awards are given for outstanding theatre accomplishments.
-Joining these awards are are two religious awards, Smiley Awards and the Pukey Awards.
+Joining these awards are is a religious award, Smiley Awards.